algosup/2023-2024-project-2-x86-retrogaming-team-6/weeklyreport/weeklyreport50.md

 This means that when our pac man wants to turn but there's a wall, he won't be able to.

-They are also about the development of ghosts and their movements.
-Because our ghosts have to move on their own, and some have powers such as following the pac man.
+They are also working on the development of the ghosts and their movements, since our ghosts have to move on their own.

 *Junior Software Engineer, Thibaud Marlier & Rémy Charles*